 Practically every business is being affected by the economic downturn caused by the COVID-19 pandemic, but small businesses can be hit particularly hard.

-Luckily, Canada’s federal and provincial governments have shifted into high gear and created a number of new programs that you may benefit from.
-We’ll help you navigate the new support programs that have been put in place over the last couple of weeks to help businesses during the coronavirus outbreak.
+When you’re an entrepreneur and your revenue suddenly drops, it’s easy to become overwhelmed by the overhead costs of your business.
+However, Canada’s federal and provincial governments have shifted into high gear and created a number of new programs that you may benefit from.
+We’ll help you navigate the new support programs that have been put in place to help businesses during the coronavirus outbreak.

 Keep in mind that some of these programs are being updated very quickly, sometimes even on a daily basis, to keep up with the needs of Canadians and the changing situation.
 The Government of Canada website and your provincial government website will have the most up to date information about these changes, so make sure to consult those resources before applying.

 For more information on financial support (such as for your personal living expenses) check out our article on financial resources during COVID-19.

 The following support programs are available to all Canadians who meet the eligibility criteria.

 If your small business has employees and you have seen a drop in revenue of 30% or more, you may be eligible for this 75% wage subsidy, up to $847 per week per employee, available for 12 weeks starting from March 15th, 2020.
 If you qualify, the subsidy will be paid retroactively.